How a Migraine Happens

 Theories about migraine pain

 Older theories about migraines suggested that symptoms were possibly due to changes in blood flow to the brain.
-Now many headache researchers realize that changes in blood flow and blood vessels don’t start the pain, but may add to it.
+Now many headache researchers realize that changes in blood flow and blood vessels don’t start the pain but may add to it.

 Current thinking regarding migraine pain has moved more toward the source of the problem, as improved technology and research have paved the way for a better understanding.
 Today it is widely understood that chemical compounds and hormones, such as serotonin and estrogen, often play a role in pain sensitivity for migraine sufferers.
-More recently, proteins produced by nerve cells (neuropeptides) have been shown to be involved in the pathway that leads to a migraine.
+More recently, proteins made by nerve cells (neuropeptides) have been shown to be involved in the pathway that leads to a migraine.

 One aspect of migraine pain theory explains that migraine pain happens due to waves of activity by groups of excitable brain cells.
 These trigger chemicals, such as serotonin, to narrow blood vessels.
 Serotonin is a chemical that’s needed for nerve cells to communicate.
 It can cause narrowing of blood vessels all over the body.